abiodunarabaa/abiodunarabaa.github.io/README.txt

  	strategies to minimize downtime.
 •	Spearheaded liaison activities with external suppliers, simplifying the interaction process and resolving inquiries promptly.
 •	Coordinated, supervised, and allocated resources for projects, guaranteeing prompt delivery of critical IT solutions.
 •	Continually honed systems and processes, perpetually raising the bar for support quality and operational efficiency, leading to demonstrable advancements.
+•	Utilized SQL to extract and analyze data for generating reports on key performance indicators (KPIs).
+•	Supported internal stakeholders with data retrieval, interpretation, and identification of potential areas for improvement.
+•	Conducted indepth data analysis using SQL, R, Python, and Tableau, providing valuable insights for strategic decision making.
+•	Developed and implemented machine learning models for predictive analytics.

 Data Analyst	| May 2020 – October 2022
 Access Bank Plc